-I looked across the train and there you were head down reading a book, an actual book no iPad or kindle but an actual book with actual pages.
-A little more mature but you were just as beautiful as you were 25 years ago when I first saw you in that bodega.
-I wanted to walk over and say hello but for some reason my feet wouldn’t move.
-Maybe I just wanted to remember you as you were.
-Maybe I didn’t want to hear about a husband or children.
-Maybe I just wanted to remember when it was just you and me.
-Sure, there have been others after you some just passing through some who I thought I loved, but they say hindsight is 20/20 and in hindsight there was never really anyone like you.
-We were young, maybe too young, we didn’t have much, we didn’t even talk the same language but somehow, we made it work.
-Our love lasted only a few years, but true love has no clock, and it burned bright but then just like so many bright stars it exploded into a supernova.
-With one last kiss you looked at me and said I love you but we both know we can’t be together and just like that you were gone never to be seen again I thought.
-But there you were today and while deep down I hope you found love I know whoever it is they could never love you the way I did.
-After all you will always be my first and one true love.
+I looked across the train, and there you were, head down reading a book, an actual book, no iPad or kindle but a real book with actual pages.
+A little more mature, but you were just as beautiful as you were 25 years ago when I first saw you in that bodega.
+I wanted to walk over and say hello, but my feet wouldn’t move for some reason.
+Maybe I just wanted to remember you as you were, didn’t want to hear about a husband or children, just wanted to remember when it was just you and me.
+Sure, there have been others after you, some just passing through some who I thought I loved, but they say hindsight is 20/20, and in hindsight, there was never really anyone like you.
+We were young, maybe too young, we didn’t have much, we didn’t even talk the same language, but somehow, we made it work.
+Our love lasted only a few years, but true love has no clock, and it burned bright, but then, just like so many bright stars, it exploded into a supernova.
+With one last kiss, you looked at me and said, I love you, but we both know we can’t be together, and just like that, you were gone, never to be seen again, I thought.
+But there you were today, and while deep down I hope you found love, I know whoever it is they could never love you the way I did.
+After all, you will always be my first and one true love.